ksulima/Age_Detection_Convolutional_NN/README.md

 ## Steps:

-### Prepare dataset by sample small dataset size and organize file structure.
+### Narrow data to small dataset size and organize file structure.

 For simplicity I dataset is downloaded from [datahack.analyticsvidhya.com](https://datahack.analyticsvidhya.com/contest/practice-problem-age-detection/).
 The labels has been already converted to a multiclass problem with classes as Young, Middle and Old.